 With its sleek, red coat, this breed has no trouble running in warmer climates.
 Eager and graceful, their impressive stamina of a Vizsla makes them ideal jogging companions.
 Chock-full of energy, these robust, medium-sized hunting dogs enjoy vigorous daily exercise.

 German Shorthaired Pointer

-This energetic breed possesses speed, but also has the build needed to go on a higher-mileage run.
+This energetic breed possesses speed, but also has the build needed to go on a high-mileage run.
 German Shorthaired Pointers thrive with plenty of healthy exercise, and love spending time outdoors with their human companions.

 Fast and powerful athletes, this breed loves to run.
 The Rhodesian Ridgeback’s natural gait and internal engine make them the perfect companion for longer distances.

 Bred to work closely with humans and eager to join in on family activities, English Springer Spaniels crave exercise and mental stimulation on a regular basis.

 Muscular, fast, and powerful, these dogs love vigorous, daily exercise along with stimulating mental challenges.
 Bred to be working dogs, Doberman Pinschers have the energy needed to keep up with runners.

 These energetic dogs not only enjoy exercise, but the American Foxhound’s short, easy-care coats make them adaptable to both warm- and cold-weather outdoor activities.

 Don’t let their elegant appearance fool you.
 The Saluki is one of the fastest dog breeds in the world.
 These dogs are highly adaptable and can live in any climate.
 Daily exercise is essential to keep them physically and mentally fit.